mtesseract/rustberry-jukebox/blogpost.md

 be used as Spotify client through the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).

+### OS

-Actually I wanted to use [NixOS](https://nixos.org/) on the Raspberry Pi, but unfortunately it was way to rough around the edges for my use-case.
-The issues I have had with NixOS even on my Raspberry Pi 3, which comes with an AARCH64 CPU somewhat supported by NixOS upstream, included:
+Actually I would have preferred being able to use [NixOS](https://nixos.org/) on the Raspberry Pi, but unfortunately the ARM port of NixOS was way to rough around the edges for my use-case.
+The issues I have had with NixOS even on my Raspberry Pi 3, which comes with an AARCH64 CPU somewhat supported by upstream NixOS, included:

 * Missing and/or incomplete documentation, in particular when it comes to configuring the Raspberry Pi firmware and the boot process (after having written a first `configuration.nix` according to the documentation, the Raspberry Pi was unable to boot).
-* The boot process is significantly slower than Raspbian's.
+* The boot process is slower than Raspbian's.
 * After about 2h work I was still not able to get audio working -- something that just works on Raspbian.